 Mary O’Sullivan, graduate resident director, said it is a fun and exciting time.
 “Our resident assistants had a really good training experience this year.
 They are committed to helping keep our students safe, happy, and healthy.”

-At the convocation ceremony, the Class of 2017 and new transfer students were inducted into Caldwell College academic life.
-They learned about the Catholic Dominican heritage, the mission and core values of Caldwell College of respect, integrity, community, and excellence.
-They received pendants with the Caldwell College seal and were invited to pledge to support the mission, vision, core values, and Catholic Dominican identity.
+At the convocation ceremony, the Class of 2017 and new transfer students were inducted into Caldwell University academic life.
+They learned about the Catholic Dominican heritage, the mission and core values of Caldwell University of respect, integrity, community, and excellence.
+They received pendants with the Caldwell University seal and were invited to pledge to support the mission, vision, core values, and Catholic Dominican identity.